Ademie/midtrans_android/README.md

 ### Start payment method screen

-Default mode for `midtrans_sdk` is showing payment method screen.
+Default mode for `midtrans_sdk_android` is showing payment method screen.
 This screen will show all of your available payment methods.
 You can enable/disable payment methods via Snap Preferences in [MAP](https://account.midtrans.com).

 ### Start payment by using snap token